Mel2195/Mel2195/README.md

 ### Who Am I? 🤔

-I am currently consulting at La Comunidad, a non-profit based in my hometown of Everett, MA for their data needs around political survey data to help BIPOC residents of Everett, MA.
+I am currently a consultant at La Comunidad, a non-profit based in my hometown of Everett, MA for data needs around political survey data to help BIPOC residents of Everett, MA.
 I have worked as a Sr BI/Data Analyst and Data Scientist for VC-backed startups keen on harnessing their data but lacking specialized expertise and I have also collaborated with data operations in established, larger teams.
 I have pioneered data initiatives and I have contributed to growing teams.
-I am currently seeking my next opportuinity to challenge the boundaries of my analytical skills and grow as a data professional.
+Aside from data, I also love taking long walks with my dog and enjoying nature.
+I am currently seeking my next opportuinity to challenge the boundaries of my analytical skills and grow as a data professional, so please feel free to reach out.

 ### My Technical Toolkit 🛠️